technoquo/cv-leo/README.md

 # Leonel López Borbón

-I am a Mid Full-Stack Web Developer.
+I am deaf person and I am a Mid Full-Stack Web Developer.
 I'm passionate about Front-end and all the tools that that compreden, although I'm also comfortable back-end as well.
 I consider myself a resolute, dynamic, responsible and always motivated by learning.

 On a personal level, my interests are sports, family, accesibility,  traveling and movies